Ireland Scenic Drives: 8 Self Drive Tours for 2021

 Dublin is also served by ferries ariving / departing at Dublin Port.
 The ferries are run by Irish Ferries and Stena Line to UK.
 Those arriving at Dublin port, car rental is available 3 km away in the city, a short bus/taxi ride to the car hire office.

-Cork Airport and Shannon Airport are also one of Ireland's three primary airports.
+Pick up a Cork Airport car hire or Shannon Airport car hire from Ireland's three primary airports.